sandhawke/talk-20170530-progress/PITCHME.md

 ---

-Show me the stuff I want to see
+_Show me the stuff I want to see_

-And only the stuff I want to see
+_And only the stuff I want to see_

+Guided by conscious (better-nature) decisions

 ---